Diagnostic Hearing Evaluation

 We provide custom hearing protection as well as custom molds for iPods.
 We also sell Musician Plugs ER-9, 15, 25 and Musician’s Monitors.
 Please contact our office for more details.

-For your convenience, financing is available through Wells Fargo Health Advantage.
+For your convenience, we offer 0% financing, available through Wells Fargo Health Advantage and Care Credit.